 Keep Parents in the Know

 One of the most significant pieces of advice we heard from experienced Essentials Tutors was to keep parents involved and informed as much as possible.
+Remember, the Tutor is a partner in the parent, student, and Tutor relationship.

 1. Send a Recap Email to Families Each Week